Top 10 Things to do in Tokyo, Japan in 3 days

 There are plenty of amazing things to do in Tokyo and it can be overwhelming and expensive.
 However, Tokyo on a budget/$50 day is far from impossible.
-Tokyo is the city of wonders and we would like to show you how you can visit it on a small budget but have big budget fun (2018) if you’re a geeky traveler!
+Tokyo is the city of wonders and we would like to show you how you can visit it on a small budget but have big budget fun (2020) if you’re a curious traveler!

 There is something about “the town for young people” that makes everyone so excited when you say: “I’m going to Tokyo”.
 Some of us just remember the famous videos of the endless crowd on the underground or the colorful signs lighting up the streets.